Skip to main content

 Capacity commitments rewards panel

-• In vesting: Earned rewards that are locked and will be vested later
+• In vesting: Rewards that have been earned but are still locked and will vest later

-• Available to claim: Rewards that can be withdrawn immediately
+• Available to claim: Rewards that are unlocked and can be withdrawn immediately

 note

-For logged-in users, the panel displays a button to withdraw all available rewards from all CCs.
+For logged-in users, this panel displays a button to withdraw all available rewards from all Capacity Commitments.

 Available for the Staking section